Van Nuys Airport Citizens Advisory Council Biographies

 Ron Merkin is a charter member of the Sherman Oaks Sunset Rotary Club and has been a resident of Sherman Oaks for 19 years.

-Roger Oeland (appointed to the CAC in July 2010 by the Board of Airport Commissioners)
+Roger Oeland (appointed to the CAC in July 2010, representing the Los Angeles Board of Airport Commissioners)

 Roger Oeland was raised in Sherman Oaks, CA, and attended Van Nuys High School.
 In August of 1967, Oeland accepted a research and development technician job with the Ted Smith Aircraft Company of Northridge, which eventually became Ted Smith and Associates in 1971.
 In late 1976, he and several of the former employees started Aero Specialties in old Mr. R.P.M., Incorporated hangar facilities on Van Nuys Airport.
 Since then, Aero Specialties has been heavily involved in the aircraft maintenance and modification business.